maxhancock1/edgeDetection/README.md

-# Edge Detect: Implementing the Sobel filter for image processing
+# Edge Detectiin in Neuroprosthesis: Implementing the Sobel filter for image processing

 ---

 Source code for an edge detection technique that emulates the Opencv library fundamentals.
-Edge detection is very important in image processing, especially in visual prosthesis, as it is important to avoid over-stimulation so that the brain can process the data.
+Edge detection is very important in image processing, especially in neuroprosthesis, as it is important to avoid over-stimulation so that the brain can process the data.

 ### Edge Detection:

 Edge detection works by recognising boundaries so that an image can be segmented and individual objects can be identified.
-This is important in visual prosthesis as there is a trade-off for importance, meaning that certain objects must be detected and others can be disregarded.
+This is important in neuroprosthesis as there is a trade-off for importance, meaning that certain objects must be detected and others can be disregarded.

 ### The Sobel Filter